Those Magnificent Men in Their Flying Machines or How I Flew from London to Paris in 25 Hours 11 Minutes

 The inciting incident occurs at 17 minutes when Lord Rawnsley announces the Great London-to-Paris Air Race with a £10,000 prize, drawing aviators from around the world.
 The challenge is issued and the race becomes official..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The race officially begins.
+This demonstrates the protagonist's commitment to The race officially begins.
 All pilots take off from London, committing to the dangerous journey to Paris.
 This marks the active choice to compete and risk everything., moving from reaction to action.

 The Collapse moment at 103 minutes (74% through) represents the emotional nadir.
 Here, All seems lost: Sir Percy's final sabotage attempt nearly succeeds, multiple aircraft are destroyed, and pilots are grounded.
 Orvil's plane is severely damaged and appears unable to continue.
-The dream of honest competition seems dead., shows the protagonist at their lowest point.
+The dream of honest competition seems dead., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Orvil repairs his aircraft and decides to continue not for the prize but for the love of flying and Patricia.
 Other honest pilots band together, realizing the race is about advancing aviation, not just winning.
 Sir Percy is exposed.
 New understanding: it's about the journey and camaraderie, not victory., demonstrating the transformation achieved throughout the journey.